 Customize Challenge look & feel

 You can customize how the Human Challenge looks and behaves from the Challenge Look & Feel settings.
 This lets you update the Challenge to match your organization’s branding, adjust the Challenge’s configurations, and adapt the Challenge to your business’ needs.
+You can learn more about these with this article.

 - Navigate to Sightline Cyberfraud Defense > Settings > Mitigation > Challenge Settings.